Joe Jonas’ net worth and expensive things the Jonas Brothers member owns

 – Who is the richest member of the Jonas Brothers?

-Nick Jonas, with an estimated net worth of USD 70 million, is the richest of the Jonas Brothers.
+Nick Jonas, with an estimated net worth of USD 70 million (INR 581 crore approx.), is the richest of the Jonas Brothers.

 – Are Joe Jonas and Sophie Turner married?